bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ![Average and standard deviation of correct sequence durations across the MVPA task blocks.](../../results/behavior/mvpa_task_groupInt_seq_duration.pdf){#fig:mvpa_task_groupInt_seq_duration width=15cm}

-Importantly, there were also no significant differences between the consolidated sequences in term of speed ($\beta=0.031, SE=0.026, p=0.234$) and accuracy ($\beta=-0.030, SE=0.111, p=0.789$), nor between the new sequences speeds ($\beta=0.025, SE=0.045, p=0.577$) and accuracies ($\beta=-0.245, SE=0.138, p=0.076$)].
+Importantly, there were also no significant differences between the two consolidated sequences in term of speed ($\beta=0.031, SE=0.026, p=0.234$) and accuracy ($\beta=-0.030, SE=0.111, p=0.789$), nor between the two new sequences speeds ($\beta=0.025, SE=0.045, p=0.577$) and accuracies ($\beta=-0.245, SE=0.138, p=0.076$)].

 ## A common distributed sequence representation for sequences irrespective of learning stage

 From the preprocessed functional MRI data we extracted patterns of activity for each block of practice, and computed a cross-validated Mahalanobis distance [@nili_toolbox_2014;@walther_reliability_2016] using a Searchlight approach [@kriegeskorte_information-based_2006] over brain cortical surfaces and subcortical regions of interest.
-This multivariate distance, when positive, assesses that there is a stable difference in activity patterns between the conditions compared, and thus reflect the level of discriminability between these conditions.
+Such multivariate distance, when positive, demonstrate that there is a stable difference in activity patterns between the conditions compared, and thus reflect the level of discriminability between these conditions.
-To assess true patterns and not mere global activity differences, we computed this discriminability measure for sequences that were in the same stage of learning, thus separately for consolidated and new sequences.
+To assess true patterns and not mere global activity differences, we computed this discriminability measure for sequences that were at the same stage of learning, thus separately for consolidated and new sequences.
-From the individual discriminability maps, we then measured the prevalence of discriminability at the group level, using non-parametric testing with Threshold-Free-Cluster-Enhancement approach (TFCE) [@smith_threshold-free_2009] to enable locally adaptive cluster-correction.
+From the individual discriminability maps, we then measured the prevalence of discriminability at the group level, using non-parametric testing with a Threshold-Free-Cluster-Enhancement approach (TFCE) [@smith_threshold-free_2009] to enable locally adaptive cluster-correction.

 To extract the brain regions that show discriminative activity patterns for specific sequence during both learning stages, we then submitted these separate group results for the consolidated and new sequences to a minimum-statistic conjunction.
 A large distributed network (@fig:new_cons_conj_crossnobis_map) displayed significant discriminability, including the primary visual, as well as the posterior parietal, primary and supplementary motor, premotor and dorsolateral prefrontal cortices.(see the statistical maps for each learning stage separately in the Supplementary material (@fig:new_crossnobis_map,@fig:cons_crossnobis_map).